 We’ve successfully:

-- Negotiated hundreds of reductions from reckless driving to improper driving (eliminating criminal charges)
+- Negotiated thousands of reductions from reckless driving to improper driving or even lower.

 - Obtained complete dismissals when radar/lidar evidence was flawed